09 Aug 2023

 When a wedding is announced from one of your friends your first thought will likely veer quickly to what the stag is going to be like.
 But wait!
-Everyone want the best stag do but who is going to organise the darn thing?
+Everyone wants the best stag do but who is going to organise the darn thing?
 Is there someone who should be doing it?
+I'm in need of some stag do ideas!
 Traditionally the stag is organised by the best man, but is this still the case in a modern era where stag do’s themselves aren’t exactly traditional anymore?

-Traditionally it will fall on the best man to organise the stags last night of freedom.
+Traditionally it will fall on the best man to organise the stags big weekend away.
 The best man is usually the best friend or a family member.
 It is a sensible choice as they will know the stag the best out of everyone, and it will also provide someone to blame if it all goes wrong!

 Along with looking after the ring, organising a killer stag is usually left to the best man.
 This comes with it an unfair amount of responsibility as organising a party away from home and pleasing upwards of 15 guys, is verging on impossible task.

-With the options for what a stag can be nowadays just deciding can be a nightmare.
-The night or weekend is technically in honour of the groom himself and if he is not interested in being humiliated he might have to take things into his own hands.
+With the options for what a stag do can be, nowadays just deciding can be a nightmare.
+The night or weekend is technically in honour of the groom himself, and if he is not interested in being humiliated, he might have to take things into his own hands.